trolleway/placejpg/README.md

 ### Simple usage

 ```
-python3 upload.py  --location "United States" "Hollywood Boulevard"  i/imgfolder
+python3 upload.py  --location "United States" "Q868616"  i/imgfolder
 # Uploads files from i/imgfolder to Wikimedia Commons.
-Search in Wikidata for "Hollywood Boulevard", use Commons Category for this object.
+Generate page name and description use Wikidata object for "Hollywood Boulevard", use Commons Category for this object.
 Append template {{Taken on|yyyy-mm-dd|location=United States}}

 python3 upload.py Q382500 --location Russia --later  i/imgfolder
 # add to queue.sh command for Uploads files from i/imgfolder to Wikimedia Commons.
 Use Wikidata object Q382500, use Commons Category for this object.
 Append template {{Taken on|yyyy-mm-dd|location=Russia}}